mattj23/InteractiveReadLine/README.md

 # Interactive Readline
-An extensible, composable readline library written in pure C# for creating interactive text-base interfaces with System.Console and other console-like UI components.
+An extensible, composable readline library written in pure C# for creating interactive text-based interfaces with System.Console and other console-like UI components.

 Targets .NET Standard 2.0 and has no external dependencies.